Ann Mitchai

 Ann Mitchai (born May 31, 1985) is an actress, singer, Likay story writer, and Likay actress.
 Born in Phra Nakhon Sri Ayutthaya province, Thailand.
 She is the secondchild of Mr.Somsak and Mrs.Wongduen Somboon.
 She has 2 brothers, the elder Chaiya Mitchai, who is a famous Likay actor and singer in Thailand and her younger brother Mit Mitchai.
 Her family are a very famous Likay group in Thailand, and have a long history there.
 When she was 5 years old she started acting Likay and was taught by her parents, who are experts at Likay performance.
-She graduate Bachelor of Social Science and Master of Business Administration from Sri Patum University When she was young her family mainly did live shows and traveled to perform shows in every province of Thailand.
+She graduated Bachelor of Social Science and Master of Business Administration from Sri Patum University, When she was young her family mainly did live shows and traveled to perform shows in every province of Thailand.